runze1223/VH-NBEATS/README.md

 ## Results

-### Supervised Learning

 ![alt text](https://github.com/yuqinie98/PatchTST/blob/main/pic/table3.png)

 ### Implement the project

 1. Install requirements. ```pip install -r requirements.txt```

 2. Download data.
-You can download all the datasets from .
-Create a seperate folder ```./dataset``` and put all the csv files in the directory.
+You can download the ETTH1, ETTH2, Electricity and Traffic data from [Autoformer](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) and WTH data from [Google Drive](https://drive.google.com/drive/folders/1ohGYWWohJlOlb2gsGTeEq3Wii2egnEPR?usp=sharing) Create a seperate folder ```./dataset``` and put all the csv files in the directory.

 3. Training.
 All the scripts are in the directory ```./scripts/vae```
 ```
 sh ./scripts/vae/ETTH1.sh
 ```
-You can adjust the hyperparameters based on your needs (e.g. different look-back windows and prediction lengths, beta,   ).
+You can adjust the hyperparameters based on your needs (e.g. different look-back windows and prediction lengths, beta and so on).
 We also provide codes for some baseline models inside the project.

 ## Acknowledgement